Reissue Amps

 When people hear the term “re-issue” used in conjunction with vintage musical equipment, the assumption is often made that the “re-issue” is an exact copy of the original, down to the very last detail.
 If only this were the case!

 This website offers no compatibility with the re-issue blackface amps.
 None of our kits are designed to work on the re-issue blackface Fenders.
 If you have a re-issue, you’re on your own.
-Sure, they sound better than lots of the crap out there, but believe me, they eventually break down.
+Sure, they sound better than lots of the crap out there, but time has shown us, they eventually break down from use.
 And they can be VERY expensive to fix.

 Given the current ebay prices, silverface Fenders are the best bargain out there for the tone-seeking musician.
 Just a little know how and TLC turns these little gems into absolute monsters.
 When taken care of, they will easily outlive their human owners.